Mark Selby: 2024–25 season

 In September, Selby reached the quarter-finals at the English Open, where he suffered a shock 4–5 loss to world number 77 Ishpreet Singh Chadha.
 The following week, he won the British Open, defeating John Higgins 10–5 in the final to claim his first ranking tournament title since March 2023.

-Selby defeated Stephen Maguire 96 to win the Welsh Open in February.
+Selby defeated Stephen Maguire 9–6 to win the Welsh Open in February.
 It was the second time he had taken the title, having previously been champion in 2008.
 It was also his 24th ranking event title.
-Selby reached the final of the 2025 Tour Championship, where despite holding an 85 lead against John Higgins, he eventually lost 810.
-Selby suffered a first round exit at the 2025 World Championship, after he was defeated 810 by Ben Woollaston.
+Selby reached the final of the 2025 Tour Championship, where despite holding an 85 lead against John Higgins, he eventually lost 8–10.
+Selby suffered a first round exit at the 2025 World Championship, after he was defeated 8–10 by Ben Woollaston.

-2025–26 season
+2025–26 season: third UK Championship

 In November, Selby won the Champion of Champions for the first time.
 Held in his hometown of Leicester, he overcame Judd Trump 10–5 in the final.
+A month later, Selby won the UK Championship for the third time, defeating Trump 10–8 in the final.
+His tenth triple crown title moved him ahead of John Higgins into fourth place for career victories in triple crown events.
+The following month, at the 2026 Masters, Selby exited in the first round after a defeat to Xiao Guodong.
+In February, he was triumphant at the invitational Championship League after defeating Wu Yize 3–1 in the final.
+It was his third consecutive overall victory in the event.
+At the Tour Championship in April, he suffered a quarter-finals defeat to Higgins.
+Selby was beaten 11–13 by Wu Yize in the second round of the 2026 World Championship.

+2026–27 season

+At the 2026 China Open, Selby defeated Noppon Saengkham 10–6 to win the title for a fourth time and secure the 26th ranking-event victory of his career.
+The following month, he was defeated 6–10 by Jak Jones in the final of the British Open.